 Portugal’s incredible array of offerings, from stupendous beaches to medieval castles, enjoy the added bonus of being less crowded than many other destinations.

-Further afield, explore Portugal’s grape producers in Douro, which has the added bonus of stunning scenery; verdant, rolling hills overlooking the gorgeous River Douro.
-The town of Porto is a magnet to history buffs too, with a rich array of architectural gems ranging from the Romanesque to the Baroque, and a beautiful old quarter, Ribeira.
+Further afield, explore Portugal’s grape producers in Douro, which has the added bonus of stunning scenery—verdant, rolling hills overlooking the gorgeous River Douro.
+The town of Porto is a magnet for history buffs, too, with a rich array of architectural gems ranging from the Romanesque to the Baroque and a beautiful old quarter, Ribeira.